Admission arrangements for Kirklees community and voluntary controlled schools

 Prospective parents/carers requesting admission should contact school in person or by telephone.
 Following discussion, arrangements can be made to introduce pupil(s) and parents/carers to the school prior to admission.

-Please click on the link to the Reinwood Junior School's current admission policy
+Please click HERE to view Reinwood Junior School's current admission policy.

-Please click on the link to Kirklees Admissions Policy
+Please click HERE to view the Kirklees Admissions Policy